 Moreover, as part of our overall Insurance Fraud and Litigation practices, Wiley Rein has an extensive investigative capability.
 Our capabilities draw on both traditional legal skills as well as a variety of non-traditional expertise that we have developed through law enforcement experience and our extensive private sector activity.
 Much of the firm’s practice in recent years has involved sophisticated investigations that have been conducted outside the formal processes of civil discovery.
 While Wiley Rein attorneys work in uncovering insurance fraud has been the most prominent area of our investigative practice, we also conduct extensive inquiries and investigations related to defense procurement fraud and other aspects of the firm’s legal activities.

 Wiley Rein has the broadest representation in the country advising the insurance industry on fraud issues.
-At the association level, we act as general counsel to the National Health Care Anti-Fraud Association, whose members are private insurance carriers, health care reimbursement organizations, Blue Cross and Blue Shield organizations, and law enforcement and regulatory agencies.
-We also act as counsel to the National Insurance Crime Bureau, the property-casualty industry group that investigates criminal insurance fraud in cooperation with federal and state law enforcement agencies.
-These representations encompass virtually all aspects of insurer anti-fraud efforts, including legislative advice, analysis of investigative operations, litigation and compliance issues.
-We also have represented the Blue Cross Blue Shield Association, the Health Insurance Association of America and the Coalition Against Insurance Fraud on a wide range of anti-fraud activities.
-We represent the insurance industry in fraud cases—not providers, claimants or policyholders.
+At the association level, we act as general counsel to the NHCAA, whose members are private insurance carriers, health care reimbursement organizations, Blue Cross and Blue Shield organizations, and law enforcement and regulatory agencies.
+We also act as counsel to the NICB, the property-casualty industry group that investigates criminal insurance fraud in cooperation with federal and state law enforcement agencies.
+These representations encompass virtually all aspects of insurer anti-fraud efforts, including legislative advice, analysis of investigative operations, litigation, and compliance issues.
+We also have represented the Blue Cross Blue Shield Association, the Health Insurance Association of America, and the Coalition Against Insurance Fraud on a wide range of anti-fraud activities.
+We represent the insurance industry in fraud cases—not providers, claimants, or policyholders.

 Defensive Activities for Insurers

-Health care fraud enforcement has become a top priority of the Department of Justice (DOJ) and a variety of other state and federal law enforcement organizations.
-Coupled with this priority status is an enhanced set of resources—both monetary resources, providing hundreds of new health care fraud prosecutors and investigators, and enforcement tools, such as the federal crime of health care fraud, asset forfeiture remedies and enhanced civil, criminal and administrative penalties.
+Health care fraud enforcement has become a top priority of the U.S. Department of Justice (DOJ) and a variety of other state and federal law enforcement organizations.
+Coupled with this priority status is an enhanced set of resources—both monetary resources, providing hundreds of new health care fraud prosecutors and investigators, and enforcement tools, such as the federal crime of health care fraud, asset forfeiture remedies, and enhanced civil, criminal, and administrative penalties.

 Today, law enforcement agencies focus increasingly on the activities of managed care organizations and third-party payers.
 The government’s fraud investigations concerning insurers have targeted two major areas so far: government contracts and managed care.
 We utilize our anti-fraud experience to assist companies in implementing effective compliance programs that are designed to avoid or minimize exposure in the event that they become a target of a fraud investigation—or if they simply wish to expand their compliance activities as a proactive defensive measure.
 Our attorneys are experienced in handling investigations and litigation of False Claims Act (FCA) enforcement actions, defending against government actions and private qui tam or whistleblower actions.